redux-definitions/redux-definitions/README.md

 actions.todos.customReducer('morty')
 // { type: 'todos/customReducer', payload: 'morty' }
 ```
-As shown above, the corresponding action creator is automatically available on the actions object.
+As shown above, the corresponding action creator is available on the actions object.

 #### Nesting
 If you nest a function, the `state` passed in will be scoped to that level of state automatically: